The 10 Cheapest Places to Live in Arizona

 Show more

-Douglas's 85607 zip code has a median home value of $174,921, the 1st-cheapest market in the state.
+Douglas's 85607 zip code has a median home value of $174,921, the 1st-cheapest housing market in the state.
 Forecasts project a -0.2% change in home values in the next year.

 The median property tax per household in Douglas is $879.
 It's the 7th-cheapest market by tax rate in Arizona.